ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 In our project, we used a variety of Google Cloud Platform (GCP) services, each tailored to meet specific needs in or project pipeline.

-Compute Engine, our primary computing resource, was used for running our applications and handling extensive data processing tasks efficiently.
-For data storage, we leveraged Cloud Storage, ensuring secure and accessible storage solutions for all our data, including various project outcomes, in a well-organized bucket.
-Cloud Build revolutionized our software development cycle by automating and streamlining the build, test, and deployment processes, thereby enhancing efficiency and minimizing errors.
-Additionally, Vertex AI played a crucial role in our machine learning project as it offered a robust and integrated platform, simplifying the complexities of training, deploying, and managing AI models, and significantly accelerating our ML workflow.
+Compute Engine - used to create Virtual Machines that deployed containers based on our training image.

+Cloud Stoage - used fo store our data, model, predictions and reports for data drift in a well-organized bucket.

+Vertex AI - played a crucial role in training our model.

+Cloud Build - for building our images (train, predictions and data drift).

+Cloud Run - for deployment of our model and data drifting.

 ### Question 18